Contact Us | Search

 The PEER team outside the lab (photo courtesy of Dr. Babana).

-Project results attracted significant attention and the president of the Malian Association of Users of Research Results contacted the team seeking more information and to obtain the biopesticide, which is now in great demand among peanut producers from the testing phase.
+The PI received two new grants, worth a total of about $220,000, for related work from the Competitive Fund for Research and Technological Innovation (FCRIT).
+The project results attracted significant attention, and the president of the Malian Association of Users of Research Results contacted the team seeking more information and to obtain the biopesticide, which is now in great demand among peanut producers from the testing phase.
 After two working sessions, they decided to aim to provide the biopesticide to all producers in the major peanut and maize production areas in Mali.
 The team met with a biopesticide production company collaborating with the association to facilitate expanded access to the biopesticide.
 Another biopesticide production company also expressed interest in the product and decided to participate in further field tests.
 If the results are proven in these additional tests, the company plans to provide financial support to improve the biopesticide further.

 Back to PEER Cycle 8 Grant Recipients